MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Phonemic inventory and romanization

-The consonant and vowel inventories of Exwachil are outlined in the following two sections, both in terms of the IPA and the romanization.
-If the symbols used to represent a phoneme in the IPA and the romanization are the same, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization system are on the right in angle brackets.
+The consonant and vowel inventories of Exwachil are outlined in the following two sections in terms of both the IPA and the romanization.
+If the symbols used to represent a phoneme in the IPA and the romanization are the same, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.

 The romanization is basically phonetic, with the only correspondences of note being that /ŋ/ and /x/ are written using their IPA symbols. ⟨ŋ⟩ and ⟨x⟩ were chosen over the more common ⟨ng⟩ and ⟨kh⟩/⟨ch⟩ to prevent the necessity of /ŋg/ being written as ⟨ngg⟩ and the existence of the trigraphs ⟨ngw⟩ and ⟨khw⟩/⟨chw⟩ to represent the single phonemes /ŋʷ/ and /xʷ/.